Dattax/sample_jl/README.md

 # The Prizes

-* 1st Prize winner gets: $500 Cash + 500 Hours of Free Compute on JuliaHub
+* 1st Prize winner gets: $500 Cash + $500 Hours worth of free compute on JuliaHub
-* 2nd Prize winner gets: $300 Cash + 300 Hours of Free Compute on JuliaHub
+* 2nd Prize winner gets: $300 Cash + $300 Hours worth of free compute on JuliaHub
-* 3rd Prize winner gets: $150 Cash + 150 Hours of Free Compute on JuliaHub
+* 3rd Prize winner gets: $150 Cash + $150 Hours worth of free compute on JuliaHub

  ## Want to learn more about Pluto?